tsgates/arch-wiki-markdown/wiki/ZFS.md

     no pools available

-To find the name of your pool, see #Check zfs pool status.
+To find the name of the pool, see #Check zfs pool status.

 > Export a storage pool

-If you are going to use the pool in a different system, or are doing
+If a storage pool is to be used on another system, it will first need to be exported.
+It is also necessary to export a pool if it has been imported from the archiso as the hostid is different in the archiso as it is in the booted system.
+The zpool command will refuse to import any storage pools that have not been exported.
+It is possible to force the import with the -f argument, but this is considered bad form.

+Any attempts made to import an un-exported storage pool will result in an error stating the storage pool is in use by another system.
+This error can be produced at boot time abruptly abandoning the system in the busybox console and requiring an archiso to do an emergency repair by either exporting the pool, or adding the zfs_force=1 to the kernel boot parameters (which is not ideal).
+See #On boot the zfs pool does not mount stating: "pool may be in use from other system"

+To export a pool,

+     # zpool export bigdata

+> Rename a Zpool

+Renaming a zpool that is already created is accomplished in 2 steps:

+    # zpool export oldname
+    # zpool import oldname newname

+> Setting a Different Mount Point

+The mount point for a given zpool can be moved at will with one command:

+    # zfs set mountpoint=/foo/bar poolname

-> Swap partition
+> Swap volume

-ZFS does not allow to use swapfiles, but you can use a ZFS volume as swap partition.
-It is importart to set the ZVOL block size to match the system page size, for x86_64 systems that is 4k.
+ZFS does not allow to use swapfiles, but users can use a ZFS volume (ZVOL) as swap.
+It is importart to set the ZVOL block size to match the system page size, which can be obtained by the getconf PAGESIZE command (default on x86_64 is 4KiB).
+Other options useful for keeping the system running well in low-memory situations are keeping it always synced and not caching the zvol data.

-Create a 8gb zfs volume:
+Create a 8GiB zfs volume:

-     # zfs create -V 8gb -b 4K <pool>/swap
+     # zfs create -V 8G -b $(getconf PAGESIZE) \
+                  -o primarycache=metadata \
+                  -o sync=always \
+                  -o com.sun:auto-snapshot=false <pool>/swap

 Prepare it as swap partition:

-     # mkswap /dev/zvol/<pool>/maindisk/swap
+     # mkswap -f /dev/zvol/<pool>/swap

-Enable swap:

-     # swapon /dev/zvol/<pool>/maindisk/swap

-To make it permament you need to edit your /etc/fstab.
+To make it permanent, edit /etc/fstab.
+ZVOLs support discard, which can potentially help ZFS's block allocator and reduce fragmentation for all other datasets when/if swap is not full.

 Add a line to /etc/fstab:

-     /dev/zvol/<pool>/swap none swap defaults 0 0
+     /dev/zvol/<pool>/swap none swap discard 0 0

+Keep in mind the Hibernate hook must be loaded before filesystems, so using ZVOL as swap will not allow to use hibernate function.
+If you need hibernate, keep a partition for it.

+> Automatic snapshots

+The zfs-auto-snapshot-git package from AUR provides a shell script to automate the management of snapshots, with each named by date and label (hourly, daily, etc), giving quick and convenient snapshotting of all ZFS datasets.
+The package also installs cron tasks for quarter-hourly, hourly, daily, weekly, and monthly snapshots.
+Optionally adjust the --keep parameter from the defaults depending on how far back the snapshots are to go (the monthly script by default keeps data for up to a year).

+To prevent a dataset from being snapshotted at all, set com.sun:auto-snapshot=false on it.
+Likewise, set more fine-grained control as well by label, if, for example, no monthlies are to be kept on a snapshot, for example, set com.sun:auto-snapshot:monthly=false.

 Troubleshooting
 ---------------